By using this site, you agree to the Privacy Policy and Terms of Use.

 Anti-Inflammatory Effects Show Strongest Evidence

 The inflammatory benefits align with preclinical research suggesting that NAD+ enhancement may modulate key inflammatory pathways including NF-κB signaling.
-However, researchers emphasize that long-term health outcomes remain largely unproven in human populations.
+However, Wallace emphasizes that long-term health outcomes remain largely unproven in human populations.

 Microbiome Dependency Shapes Individual Response

-The trials revealed that both NR and NMN require gut microbiome-mediated conversion for optimal bioavailability.
+The trials revealed that both NR and NMN require gut microbiome-mediated conversion for optimal bioavailability, according to Wallace’s analysis.
 This discovery helps explain why some individuals show robust NAD+ increases while others demonstrate minimal response to supplementation.

 The microbiome dependency also raises questions about optimal dosing strategies and whether probiotic co-supplementation might enhance NAD+ precursor effectiveness in some individuals.